 The Planning and Zoning Department is involved in the safety, convenience, order, and the general welfare of the County.
 The Department is responsible for preparing and maintaining the County's Comprehensive plan, which serves as a blueprint and policy guide for the growth of the community.
-The staff attempts to provide guidance to every citizen, resident or business on interpretation and administration of the adopted Ordinances, such as the Zoning Ordinance, Development Standards and Sign Ordinance.
+The staff attempts to provide guidance to every citizen, resident or business on interpretation and administration of the adopted Ordinances, such as the Unified Development Code, Development Standards and Sign Ordinance.

 The Purpose of this Ordinance is to regulate the signs within Douglas County.
 This Ordinance is intended to minimize the harmful effects of signs upon the health, safety, and well-being of every citizen.
 This Ordinance is intended to set a safe, reasonable, nondiscriminatory, and effective regulation on all signs.
 The regulations apply to all new and existing signs.
 Non-conforming signs will be eliminated.